-A vast number of records from Irish church registers from several denominations have become readily available to researchers online over the last six or so years.
+A vast number of records from Irish church registers from several denominations have become readily available to researchers online over the last ten or so years.
 While the majority are accessible only to subscribers of online databases, some are free.
-Indexed and searchable by name, these record sets have helped countless Irish family historians unlock the mysteries of their heritage.
+Indexed and searchable by name, these record sets have helped countless family historians unlock the mysteries of their Irish heritage.

-The huge online database of RootsIreland.ie is run by the Irish Family History Federation (IFHF) and contains nearly 12 million transcribed records of births, marriages and deaths.
+The huge online database of RootsIreland.ie is run by the Irish Family History Federation (IFHF) and contains some 23 million transcribed records of births, marriages and deaths.

 Not all of them are from church registers, however.
 Some are from civil registration records.
-It's also important to note that the City of Dublin, some parts of County Cork, and all parts of Counties Kerry and Carlow do not feature on this site (see IrishGenealogy, below).
+It's also important to note that the City of Dublin, and some parts of Counties Cork and Kerry, do not feature on this site (see IrishGenealogy, below).

-Having been through a number of expensive pay-to-view credit and purchase models, the site introduced monthly subscriptions in September 2014.
+Having been through a number of expensive pay-to-view credit and purchase models, the site has more recently introduced monthly and even day subscriptions.
 This seems to have been well received by most researchers, especially those who are at the earlier stages of their research.